-A fascinating history, fine food, legendary music, superb art galleries and fine architecture – this cosmopolitan city has it all, says Anwer Bati.
+A fascinating history, fine food, legendary music, superb art galleries and fine architecture – Vienna has it all, says Anwer Bati.

 As the capital of the once mighty Habsburg empire, which fell in 1918 after 400 years, Vienna flourished as the cultural heart of central Europe, and does so to this day.
 Most of the main attractions are clustered near the famous Ringstrasse, the grand 19thCentury boulevard surrounding the old town.
 Sights outside the centre can be easily reached by the excellent public transport system, relatively cheap taxis or Uber.

 Vienna has many fine hotels, both grand and boutique, but the grand Imperial, just moments from Vienna’s famous Musikverein concert hall, is the choice of stars and heads of state.
 Right on the Ring and within easy walk of many sights, it’s also very well placed for public transport.

 Once a princely palace – becoming a hotel in 1873 – the Imperial is to Vienna what Claridge’s is to London, steeped in history and character, with impeccable service and splendid, elegantly decorated rooms.
 Guests have included the Queen, Bill Clinton and Lady Gaga.

 It is also known for its two excellent restaurants.
 The Café Imperial, where breakfast is served, is a local institution famous for its Wiener Schnitzel, while OPUS is more modern and gastronomic. marriott.co.uk